HectorVilas/minesweeper/README.md

 - ✅ replace numbers for images (preventing bad tile scaling)
 - ❌ language selector (english - spanish)

-### animations:
+### sounds:
-- ✅ shockwave effect after revealing a mine
+- ❌ submarine sonar sound if there's propagation
-- ❌ animation for board drawing
+- ❌ explosion sound if game over

 # update 1
 Starting again with the game was a really good idea.
 I just made something in 44 lines of code that took me more than 100 lines in the previous version.